 First, it was identified that the number one reason children 9 years of age and under go to the emergency department is respiratory infections.
 In addition, one of the top reasons that children under 9 years of age are hospitalized is related to influenza and pneumonia.
-As a result, one of the top riorities is to reduce hospitalizations related to respiratory infections in children.
-In 2016, 38.7% of all aoute upper respiratory infections related to respiratory infections in children.
-In 2016, 38.7% of all aoute upper respiratory infections related to respiratory infection in children under 10 (4,639 visits) and 19.3% of influenza and pneumonia emergency department visits occurred in children under 10 (1971 visits).
-Emergency department data is only available from January to June for 2019; however, it shows that similar patterns are still occurring.
-In 2010, 34.6% of all aoute upper respiratory infection emergency department visits occurred in children under 10 (1,907 visits) and 20.6% of influenza and pneumonia emergency department visits occurred in children under 10 (1,907 visits) and 20.6% of influenza and pneumonia emergency department visits occurred in children under 10 (1,907 visits) and 20.6% of influenza and pneumonia hospitalizations due to acute upper respiratory infection of the 10 (132 visits) and 15.7% of influenza and pneumonia hospitalizations occurred in children under 10 (186 visits).
-In the first half of 2019, children under 10 visits in 2020, NIPIH will continue to address this priority through health promotion and protection initiatives, as well as 20.3% of influenza and pneumonia hospitalizations (129 visits).
-In 2020, NIPIH will continue to address this priority through health promotion and protection initiatives, as well as by collaborating with community stakeholders.
+As a result, one of the priorities is to reduce hospitalizations related to respiratory infections in children.
+In 2016, 38.7% of all acute upper respiratory infection emergency department visits occurred in children under 10 (19.639 visits) and 19.3% of influenza and pneumonia emergency department data is only available from January to June for 2019, however, it shows that similar patterns are still occurring.
+In 2019, 34.6% of all acute upper respiratory infection emergency department visits occurred in children under 10 (1,907 visits) and 20.6% of influenza and pneumonia emergency department visits occurred in children under 10 (1,907 visits) and 20.6% of influenza and pneumonia hospitalizations due to acute upper respiratory infection under 10 (132 visits) and 15.7% of influenza and pneumonia hospitalizations occurred in children under 10 (186 visits).
+In the first half of 2019, children under 10 were responsible for 57.1% of acute upper respiratory infection hospitalizations (68 visits) as well as 20.3% of influenza and pneumonia hospitalizations (129 visits).
+In 2020, NRPH will continue to address this priority through health promotion and protection initiatives, as well as by collaborating with community stakeholders.

 Second, it was identified that chlamydia infection rates continue to rise, specifically in those aged 15 to 29 years.
 As a result, the second priority is to reduce chlamydia infection and re-infection rates in Niagara.
-Overall, chlamydia rates have increase in Niagara from 253.3 per 100,000 population in 2013 to 354.1 per 100,000 population in 2018.
+Overall, chlamydia rates have increase in Niagara from 253, per 100,000 population in 2013 to 354.1 per 100,000 population in 2018.
 In 2018, over 80% of cases occurred in those aged 15 to 29.
 This trend continues to be seen in 2019.
 In addition, ON-Marg-stratified analyses have shown where inequities exists in Niagara related to chlamydia infection rates.
 In 2020, NRPH will continue to address this priority through health promotion initiatives, as well as through health protection initiatives (e.g., clinics).